AdamBoley/Project-Beergate/README.md

 - Add settings.py booleans to enhance security - done
 - Apply bootstrap to search results and user reviews page - done
 - Larger, bolder, more prominent font on navbar - done
+- CKeditor rich text field not displaying on deployed site, including mobile devices- done by implementing Summernote

-For a user-written beer review form:
+- For a user-written beer review form:
     - need a completed BeerReviewForm in forms.py - done
     - need a new view in views.py - done
-- need a context in the return render of the view - done?
+    - need a context in the return render of the view - done
     - need a template and front-end links to that - done
     - need a path in urls.py for that template - done
     - Add some functionality to handle an improperly completed form.
 Apply this to the comment form as well (for example if a user tries to submit an empty form).
-- update admin.py with an approve beer review action - done?
+    - update admin.py with an approve beer review action - done
-ALL DONE